rajr4712/Weather_project/README.md

 #Weather Project

- You can look into my project by click of this link or The project is live on this link - https://rajr4712.github.io/Weather_project/
+ The project is live or hosted on this link - https://rajr4712.github.io/Weather_project/